What you will learn

 Total Program Credits: 60.0 credits (minimum)

-In order to be eligible for transfer into third year biology at UBC, SFU, and other institutions, it is recommended that students complete the following courses as part of their Associate of Science degree.
+In order to be eligible for transfer into third year computer science at UBC, SFU, and other institutions, it is recommended that students complete the following courses as part of their Associate of Science degree.

 |English (6 credits)||6|